CHEM-PHYS-X684/QuantumSoftware/Math Review.md

 A vector can be thought of as a discretized function.
 For instance, the $i^{th}$ component of a vector returns a number.
 Similarly, if we pass $i$ to the function $f(x)$ we also get a number back.

-In this form, the dot product (now consistently referred to as the inner product) is written as:[^cc]
+In this form, the dot product (now referred to as the inner product) is written as:[^cc]

 $$\braket{v\vert w} = \left(\ket{v}\right)^\dagger\cdot\ket{w} = \sum_i v_i^*w_i
 $$